 Professional Summary

-Graham has worked as a trench supervisor and geophysical surveyor with the Eastern Boeotia Archaeological Project at ancient Eleon and as an excavator with the Anavlochos Project in eastern Crete.
-He is currently working on a co-authored project to digitally record monumental Late Bronze Age ashlar buildings in Cyprus and understand their associated construction practices through energetic analysis.
+Graham has completed archaeological work with the Eastern Boeotia Archaeological Project at ancient Eleon, the Anavlochos Project in eastern Crete, and the Kalavasos and Maroni Built Environments Project in southcentral Cyprus, and he has helped study the Neopalatial pottery from Poros Iraklio and Galatas.
+He is currently working on a co-authored project on Late Bronze Age ashlar buildings in Cyprus through energetic analysis.

 Education